wp-plugins/ai-twitter-feeds/readme.txt

 **PLEASE DO NOT USE OLDER VERSIONS.
 All older version do not meet requirements at below link policy hence removed.
 We will not provide support for older versions (1.0, 1.1, 1.2 & 1.3).**

-**Visit website :** [For Developer Display Requirements Policy] https://dev.twitter.com/terms/display-requirements.
+**Visit website:** [For Developer Display Requirements Policy] https://dev.twitter.com/terms/display-requirements.
 Embed timelines using only username or Hashtags/keywords.

 * Using Twitter 1.1 API with authentication in Admin.
 * No JavaScript embedded.